PrefectHQ/prefect/docs/concepts/deployments.md

 ## Deployments overview

-In Orion, all flow runs are tracked by the API.
+All Prefect flow runs are tracked by the API.
 The API does not require prior registration of flows.
-With Orion, you can call a flow locally or on a remote environment and it will be tracked.
+With Prefect, you can call a flow locally or on a remote environment and it will be tracked.
 Deployments are, however, necessary for scheduling flow runs.

-Deployments persist your flow to a location or tell the server about the location to which a flow has been persisted so the server can schedule and execute flow runs for you.
+Deployments persist your flow to a location or tell the server &mdash; either Prefect Cloud or a local Prefect API server &mdash; about the location to which a flow has been persisted so the server can schedule and execute flow runs for you.

 At a high level, you can think of a deployment as configuration for managing flows, whether you run them via the CLI, UI, or the API.